HadrienLouichon/Proj_Finland/README.md

 2. Launch the program :

-    Firstly, go to the working repository and put the files you wish to transmit in the **files_to_send** repository.
+    Firstly, go to the working repository (**RaspberryPi** repository) and put the files you wish to transmit in the **files_to_send** repository.

     Then, open multiple different CMD terminals (one for each transmitter and one for the receiver).
 Launch the files using :
     ```
-    1st terminal : python receiver.py
+    1st terminal : python simple_receiver.py
-    2nd terminal : python transmitter.py
+    2nd terminal : python simple_transmitter.py
-    3rd terminal : python transmitter2.py
+    3rd terminal : python simple_transmitter2.py
     ...
     ```